Campbell Australasia cuts costs with SynRM

 The drop in energy consumption was not the only benefit.
 There was also a considerable noise reduction, lower running temperature, smoother operation and reduced vibration.
 “The savings and performance were evident straight away which allowed for the overload currents to be dropped from 125 to 110amps during commissioning,” said Mark.

 Due to the success of the project, Campbell’s Shepparton upgraded a second refrigeration compressor with a 55kW SynRM motor and ACS580 variable speed drive.
 Subsequently two additional refrigeration compressors were also upgraded with ABB SynRM motor technology, bringing the total to 4.

 Note: Technical specification IEC TS 60034-32-2 (2016) specifies the efficiency classes for variable speed drive motors.
 This results in many ABB SynRM motors being classified as IE5 efficiency.
-In practice, an IE5 motor has 20% less losses compared to an IE4 class motor, and up to 50% less losses compared to IE2.
+In practice, an IE5 motor has 20% fewer losses compared to an IE4 class motor, and up to 50% fewer losses compared to IE2.

 Based on Electricity Emission Factor for Victoria of 1.16kg CO2e/kWh.
 (Source: National Greenhouse Accounts Factor – July 2018) *